maproulette/docs/_documentation/creating-challenges/06-styling-task-features.en_US.md

 title: Styling Task Features
 ---

+> Custom task-feature styling is not applied by the current MapRoulette
+> frontend.
+Task geometries are drawn in MapRoulette's own colours, simplestyle
+> properties in your GeoJSON are ignored, there is no style-rule editor on the
+> challenge form, and the Feature Style Legend is not shown.
+This page
+> documents the data format, which challenges still carry, for when styling
+> returns.
+{: .legacy}

 MapRoulette offers two different approaches to styling tasks:

 1. A subset of the [simplestyle](https://github.com/mapbox/simplestyle-spec/blob/master/1.1.0/README.md) specification can be used to customize the appearance of features within a Task by including special feature properties in your task's GeoJSON